tanvir-durlove/tanvir-durlove/README.md

 ### Hi Folks, This is Tanvir Ahmed.

-- 🔭 I’m currently working on KITE GAMES STUDIO.
+- 🔭 I’m currently Studying Master's in IT on Westcliff University, Irvine.
 - 🌱 I’m currently learning Selenium
 - 📫 How to reach me: tanvirahameddurlove@gmail.com
 - ⚡ Fun fact: I can sleep while standing.